Choosing your wedding photographer

-The problem when shopping for your wedding photographer is that it’s very different to shopping for your wedding dress or floral decorations as you cannot see the photos until after the day has already passed!
+The problem when choosing your wedding photographer is that it’s very different to shopping for your wedding dress or floral decorations as you cannot see the photos until after the day has already passed!
 All you have to work off in a potential photographer is their prior work and testimonials, possibly from people you had already commissioned said photographer.

 Personally I receive most of my enquiries through this very method.
 I may have covered a friend of a friend of your’s wedding and you’ve only heard good things regarding the resulting photos, or how relatable I was during the day.
 This sort of feedback is invaluable to me as it reaffirms my practice as a service and product that is valued highly by my previous clients, plus of course it drives more business to my door.